manikantanynala97/Solidity-Gas-Optimizations/README.md

 require(counter >= 100, "NOT REACHED"); //good
 require(balance >= amount, "Counter is still to reach the value greater than or equal to 100, ............................................";
 The first requirement is more gas optimized than the second one.

+NOTE: In newer versions of Solidity, there are now custom errors using the error keyword which behave very similar to events and can achieve similar gas optimizations.